alaomichael/express_crud_app/README.md

 # Github repo link
 https://github.com/alaomichael/express_crud_app

-// POST request to /books to create a new book
+// POST request to /contacts to create a new contact
-// GET request to /books to fetch all books
+// GET request to /contacts  to fetch all contacts
-// GET request to /books/:id to fetch single book
+// GET request to /contacts/:id to fetch single contact
-// PUT request to /books/:id to update a single book
+// PUT request to /contacts/:id to update a single contact
-// DELETE request to /books/:id to delete a book
+// DELETE request to /contacts/:id to delete a contact